Seven (1995 film): Victims

 Rob Bottin led development of practical effects.
 He researched crime-scene photographs and police evidence files, observed an autopsy, and studied the effects of obesity to realize his designs.
 For the gluttony victim, Mack spent up to 10 hours a day having makeup and prosthetics applied.
 Mack said he was unaware he would be surrounded by live insects until reading the daily call sheet and noticing a "cockroach wrangler".
 A fiberglass replica of Mack was used for the character's autopsy.

-Bottin's team spent 11 days experimenting on the aesthetic and prosthetics for the sloth victim.
+Bottin's team spent 11 days experimenting with the aesthetic and prosthetics for the sloth victim.
 MacKay was 5 ft 5 in tall and weighed 96 to 98 lb (about 44 kg) during filming, offering a slight frame for the emaciated character.
-The filmmakers asked him to lose more weight but he refused.
-The effects team made a body cast of MacKay to develop rubber prosthetics that could be applied all over his body.
-These prosthetics were painted to appear bruised and scarred, MacKay's skin painted a pale white with highlighted veins, and he was fitted with gelatin sores, overgrown fingernails, skeletal teeth, and matted hair.
-The process took up to 14 hours, requiring MacKay to begin at 5 am to be ready for filming by 8 pm.
-He had to remain fairly still during four hours of filming, having to limit his breathing to prevent his stomach rising and falling, and the cold on set was worsened by makeup artists repeatedly spraying his body with water.
+The filmmakers asked him to lose more weight, but he refused.
+The effects team cast MacKay's body, head, arms, and feet to create molds for his elaborate full-body makeup.
+His appearance was created with airbrushed veins, additional body painting, gelatin sores, skeletal teeth, and hair plastered to his head.
+Applying the makeup and prosthetics to his face and body took 14 hours, requiring MacKay to begin at 5 am to be ready for filming by 8 pm.
+He had to remain fairly still during four hours of filming, having to limit his breathing to prevent his stomach from rising and falling, and the cold on set was worsened by makeup artists repeatedly spraying his body with water.
 Unable to move, he tensed his muscles to warm himself.
 He described the relief that came when he was permitted to cough in McGinley's inspecting face, because he could move and breathe again.

 For Schanz's pride victim, Fincher added blood to her while her nose was taped to the side and her face was covered in gauze.
 The Motion Picture Association of America (MPAA) mandated cuts to some scenes of Bottin's effects work to secure a film rating.
 Fincher described Seven as psychologically violent, implying violence without overtly showing it.
 In the opening scene, Walker portrays a corpse lying in a pool of blood; he said the blood was very cold and he had a minor panic attack once in place because he was worried about moving and ruining the shot.